l3uddz/traktarr/README.md

 For both public and private lists you'll need the url to that list.
 When viewing the list on Trakt, simply copy the url from the address bar of the your browser.

+_Note: These are for non-watchlist lists.
+If you want to add a watchlist list, use the section above._

 #### Public Lists

 Public lists can be added by specifying the url and the item limit like this: